filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 - content
 - etc.

-Lotus provides two IPC hooks allowing you to name a command to execute for every deal before it is accepted by the miner: `Filter` for storage deals and `RetrievalFilter` for retrieval deals.
-The executed command receives a JSON representation of the deal parameters on standard input, and is expected to either exit with 0 (success, proceed with deal) or with non-0 (failure, reject deal).
+Lotus provides two IPC hooks allowing you to name a command to execute for every deal before the miner accepts it:

+- `Filter` for storage deals.
+- `RetrievalFilter` for retrieval deals.

+The executed command receives a JSON representation of the deal parameters on standard input, and upon completion its exit code is interpreted as:

+- `0`: success, proceed with the deal.
+- `non-0`: failure, reject the deal.

-- The most trivial filter rejecting any retrieval deal would be something like:
+The most trivial filter rejecting any retrieval deal would be something like:
-`RetrievalFilter = "/bin/false"`
+`RetrievalFilter = "/bin/false"`. `/bin/false` is binary that immediately exits with a code of `1`.

-- [This Perl script](https://gist.github.com/ribasushi/53b7383aeb6e6f9b030210f4d64351d5/9bd6e898f94d20b50e7c7586dc8b8f3a45dab07c#file-dealfilter-pl) is another example.
-It lets the miner deny specific clients, and to only accept deals that are set to start relatively soon.
+[This Perl script](https://gist.github.com/ribasushi/53b7383aeb6e6f9b030210f4d64351d5/9bd6e898f94d20b50e7c7586dc8b8f3a45dab07c#file-dealfilter-pl) lets the miner deny specific clients and only accept deals that are set to start relatively soon.

-- You can also use a third party content policy framework like `bitscreen` by Murmuration Labs:
+You can also use a third party content policy framework like `bitscreen` by Murmuration Labs:

 ```sh
 # grab filter program
 go get -u -v github.com/Murmuration-Labs/bitscreen